allnulled/json-store-factory/README.md

 The signatures of the methods of the store can be guessed by the [**Usage** section](#usage) of this document.

+Synchronous operations can throw errors due to filesystem operations or JSON transformations.

+## Internal API

+Due to how very useful are the internal methods of the API, they are also available through the function the module is:

+- `getter`: this function...
+  - ...receives:
+    - `data:Object`: data to be altered.
+    - `selector:Array|String`: selector of the data we want to get.
+    - `defaultValue:any`: the value returned when it is not found.
+- `setter`: this function...
+  - ...receives:
+    - `data:Object`: data to be altered.
+    - `selector:Array|String`: selector of the data we want to set.
+    - `value:any`: the value we want to assign to the provided selection.
+    - `force:Boolean`: whether or not we want to force the creation of intermediate objects.
+Defaults to `false`.
+- `deleter`: this function...
+  - ...receives:
+    - `data:Object`: data to be altered.
+    - `selector:Array|String`: selector of the data we want to delete.

+They all return the resulted data.

+*Note: This internal API is available for browser environments too.*

+## Tests

+To run tests, place the `cmd` in the `json-store-factory` project and run:

+`$ npm run test`

+As it does not hace external dependencies, it should work.

 ## License

 This project is released under [**WTFPL** or **What The Fuck Public License**](https://en.wikipedia.org/wiki/WTFPL), which means **do what you want**, basically.